p4lang/p4pi/docs/examples/l2switch/README.md

 This example shows the P4 program running on P4Pi by default.
 It implements the core functionalities of a simple L2 switch: 1) MAC learning (control plane support is needed) and 2) forwarding of Ethernet frames.

 To this end, it consists of two tables: smac and dmac.
 Table smac is responsible to store the source MAC addresses learned by the switch and send digest messages to the control plane for each unseen source MAC.
-Table dmac is used for forwarding Ethernet frames toward the proper direction (egress port) or apples broadcasting (Note: broadcasting in T4P4S is implemented by setting the egress port to 100).
+Table dmac is used for forwarding Ethernet frames toward the proper direction (egress port) or applies broadcasting (Note: broadcasting in T4P4S is implemented by setting the egress port to 100).
 As an extension we also allow packet dropping in both tables so that MAC-based filtering is also possible for demonstration.

 The source code of the example is available under [T4P4S examples](https://github.com/P4EDGE/t4p4s/blob/master/examples/l2switch.p4).